stevenlu1984/Steven-Lu/README.md

 I hold a BEng from Xi'an Jiaotong University and an MPhil in Operations Research from the University of Hong Kong.
 I also earned an executive MBA from Cambridge Judge Business School.

-Beyond my professional life, I have led a bicycle fundraising campaign from London to Cambridge for Clare Hall Cambridge and organized a trip to China's Greater Bay Area for a delegation of 23 members from Cambridge Judge Business School.
-Furthermore, I have supported Cambridge University Library to receive a collection of documents about a social activist's life from 1970's to 1990's in China. and I also served on the selection committee for the zero-carbon innovation competition TERA-Award 2023.
+Beyond my professional life, I have led a bicycle fundraising campaign from London to Cambridge and organized a trip to China's Greater Bay Area for a delegation of 23 members from Cambridge Judge Business School.
+Furthermore, I have supported Cambridge University Library to receive a collection of documents about a social activist's life from 1970's to 1990's in China, and I also served on the selection committee for the zero-carbon innovation competition TERA-Award 2023.

 This site is maintained by Steven Lu.